 If you are following me for a while, you certainly know that I am a huge Schmetz needles fan.
 You can find them in Amazon.com but, being in Europe, I would suggest you this eBay seller that makes terrific prices on big packs (I have recently bought 80 needles from them for the price of 30 when bought in stores).

 Make sure you buy them the Universal kind in various sizes, plus some stretch ballpoint ones for knits and at least an assortment of double needles, just to see if you like it.

 I know that someone (often beginners) can sew without the help of a thimble to push the needle – I can’t!

-Speaking of thimble choices, there are several kinds: I have always used the metal ones, but lately I’ve found that my hands are sometimes swollen so the silicone/plastic ones have a better chance to actually fit my finger!
+Speaking of thimble choices, there are several kinds: I have always used the metal ones, but lately, I’ve found that my hands are sometimes swollen so the silicone/plastic ones have a better chance to actually fit my finger!

-Another one I own is the leather/metal one (the only one that comes in a one-size-its-all dimension) but, for my fingertips, isn’t the best (I am mentioning it because reviews are really good, especially for larger fingers that have problems with the regular ones).
+Another one I own is the leather/metal one (the only one that comes in a one-size-fits-all dimension) but, for my fingertips, isn’t the best (I am mentioning it because reviews are really good, especially for larger fingers that have problems with the regular ones).

 PS: the one you see on the left is made of silver and I am not suggesting you actually buy it for sewing… but I’m sure you agree it’s adorable!

 If you are thinking that you can start sewing without owning an iron: well, the new for you is that you simply can’t!

 Pressing your seams while you sew is one of the most important and unavoidable steps to upgrade your results from poorly homemade to lovely handmade.